dmkFox/wwcg/README.md

 # wwcg
-A proto for a data-driven collab with Meteor.
+A proto for a data-driven collab using Meteor.

 This application allows clients to collaborate on a shared scalable drawing canvas.